Mawuli Gavor

-Mawuli Gavor is a Ghanaian accountant turned actor, model, TV presenter, entrepreneur and producer.
+Mawuli Gavor is a Ghanaian accountant turned actor, model, television presenter, entrepreneur, and producer.

 Early life

 Gavor was born in Ghana.
 He studied business and finance at Franklin and Marshall College, Lancaster, Pennsylvania, USA.

 Career

-Gavor started out in the entertainment industry as a model while in the US as an undergraduate of business management and finance.
-Upon returning to Ghana, he began his career as an accountant.
+Gavor started in the entertainment industry as a model while in the US as an undergraduate in business management and finance.
+Upon returning to Ghana.
+He began his career as an accountant.
 He however became a brand ambassador to Martini in 2013 and changed his career path.
 He transitioned into acting in Nollywood movies and is known for the movie Obsession.
 He has gone on to act in multiple other productions.

-In 2018, he produced two films and was also won the Best of Nollywood award for best kiss in a movie alongside Odera Olivia Orji.
+In 2018, he produced two films and won the Best of Nollywood award for best kiss in a movie alongside Odera Olivia Orji.